marshreddy/docs/tapi/default.md

 ```
 {
     "distance": {
-        "value":133,
+        "value": 133,
-        "unit":"m"
+        "unit": "m"
     }
 }
 ```

-**Note:** The API currently only supports the metric system.
-Distance is returned in metres.
+**Note:** The API currently only supports the metric system and distance is always returned in metres.

 ## Specification